 How to Dispose of Rusted Isobutane Canisters

 If you have old gas canisters in your house that aren’t empty yet, check to make sure that their valves haven’t rusted.
 If they have you might want to dispose of them, just to be on the safe side.
 Vent them by screwing on a canister stove and burning any remaining fuel, outdoors, to empty the canisters of flammable contents.
 When empty, puncture the cans and recycle them.
-This is more environmentally friendly than releasing the uncombusted gas and and added safety measure, so you don’t accidentally burn yourself by creating a spark when you puncture the can, using a screwdriver, for instance.
+This is more environmentally friendly than releasing the un-combusted gas and safer, so you don’t accidentally burn yourself by creating a spark when you puncture the can, using a screwdriver or the Jetboil Crunchit Tool, for instance.

 Rusty Cook Pots